10 Laundry Mistakes You Didn’t Know You Were Making

 Don’t Put Detergent Directly On Your Clothes

 Believe it or not, there’s a right and wrong way to load the washing machine.
 Real Simple says that for best detergent distribution (read: cleaner clothes), place laundry in first, then add water, and lastly add soap.
 However, if you’re using bleach, add water first, then clothes, and then soap.
 Learn how to stop your washing machine from vibrating.
+Check how a laundry pedestal can turn your laundry room from an eyesore to a show stopper.

 If you have time to air dry, do it.
 Not only do you save energy by not running the dryer, it’s gentler on delicate items and helps stretchy clothing, like yoga pants, to keep their shape.
 Whenever you do tumble-dry, don’t overload the dryer, or over-dry fabrics.
 Then fold or hang them immediately to prevent wrinkles.
 Also, watch out for these things you should never put in your dryer.
 Does your washing machine have a funky smell?
 Here’s how to fix it.
+See why doing this one thing to your dryer will make your house safer and save you some money.

 Don’t Mix Socks with Clothes